skyfe79/Awesome/README.md

 ## C++

+- [thorvg](https://github.com/thorvg/thorvg) - Thor Vector Graphics is a lightweight portable library used for drawing vector-based scenes and animations including SVG and Lottie.
+It can be freely utilized across various software platforms and applications to visualize graphical contents.
 - [igl](https://github.com/facebook/igl) - Intermediate Graphics Library (IGL) is a cross-platform library that commands the GPU.
 It provides a single low-level cross-platform interface on top of various graphics APIs (e.g. OpenGL, Metal and Vulkan).
 - [llama.cpp](https://github.com/ggerganov/llama.cpp) - LLM inference in C/C++
 - [v8](https://github.com/v8/v8) - The official mirror of the V8 Git repository